 Camanche Elementary Newsletter

-Camanche Elementary classes will be celebrating fall with a Fall Fest on Friday, October 30th from 1:40-2:10 p.m.
+Camanche Elementary classes will be celebrating with a Winter Party on Friday, December 18thfrom 1:40-2:10 p.m.
 Due to current circumstances, we ask that any family wishing to purchase a snack and drink for their student’s pod, to make their purchase through the Camanche CSD Food Service department.
 Snacks and drinks can be purchased and will be sent to your student’s classroom on the day of the party for just $.70 per student.
 For example, a classroom pod that has 10 students could have snacks and drinks purchased by a parent for $7.00.
-Please see the attached order form.
-All orders are due by MONDAY, OCTOBER 19th.
+All orders are due by WEDNESDAY, DECEMBER 16th.
 One snack and drink will be allowed per classroom pod and will be taken on a first come, first serve basis.
 Please watch Class Dojo for confirmation that your student’s classroom has received a snack and drink order.
 Thank you for keeping our students safe!

 CES READING GOAL